LachlanNXT/CarND-Behavioral-Cloning-P3/writeup_report.md

 The model contains a 50% dropout layer before the first fully connected layer in order to reduce overfitting (code line 93).

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
-I was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+It was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model parameter tuning